jvanlier/self-driving-car-engineer/Project3_Traffic_Sign_Classifier/README.md

 |        15 | No vehicles          | 2.94031e-05 |
 |        37 | Go straight or left  | 1.86616e-05 |

-Finally two very good predictions for signs that are actually in the dataset: yield and priority, respecitvely:
+Finally two very good predictions for signs that are actually in the dataset: yield and priority, respectively:

 |   ClassId | SignName                                           |        prob |
 |----------:|:---------------------------------------------------|------------:|